Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 In the last few years I have been running a genome wide association study of psychosis endophenotypes with colleagues in Australia and Europe.
 I am also working on the effect that rare structural variants have in phenotypes of EEG/MRI/cognition.
 I am interested in pharmacogenomics, especially for antipsychotic and mood stabilising drugs.

 I supervise two PhD students based at King’s College London.
-Since I joined UCL in August 2012 I have been supervising one PhD student, two research fellows and one BSc student.
+Since I joined UCL in August 2012 I have been supervising two PhD students, two research fellows and one BSc student.
 I teach at several MSc programmes at the Institute of Psychiatry and UCL.